shakacode/react_on_rails/README.md

   + **replay_console:** Default is true.
 False will disable echoing server-rendering logs to the browser.
 While this can make troubleshooting server rendering difficult, so long as you have the configuration of `logging_on_server` set to true, you'll still see the errors on the server.
   + **logging_on_server:** Default is true.
 True will log JS console messages and errors to the server.
   + **raise_on_prerender_error:** Default is false.
 True will throw an error on the server side rendering.
 Your controller will have to handle the error.

+  Note: client hydration will not trigger for components rendered through XHR.
+You will have to handle it with javascript.
+  For an example, see [spec/dummy/app/views/pages/xhr_refresh.rb](https://github.com/shakacode/react_on_rails/tree/master/spec/dummy/app/views/pages/xhr_refresh.rb).

 ### react_component_hash
 `react_component_hash` is used to return multiple HTML strings for server rendering, such as for adding meta-tags to a page.
 It is exactly like react_component except for the following: